mydatastory/clinics/README.md

-This repository contains folders for data story projects under development:
+This repository contains documents for data stories currently being worked on by the myDataStory team.

 #### Links